 Publisher: MrFatcat

 Back in 2019, clever users took an image of a strange yellowed hallway and developed the concept of the Backrooms.
-When you “noclip” out of reality, you land in this maze of walls where strange entities await.
-Inside the Backrooms brings this horrifying concept to life in a co-op multiplayer experience that’s as straightforward as it is unsettling.
+When you “noclip” out of reality, you land in a maze of walls where strange entities lurk.
+Inside the Backrooms brings this eerie concept to life in a co-op multiplayer experience that’s as straightforward as it is unsettling.

 Once in the Backrooms, there’s only one thing to do—escape.
-Unfortunately, six entities and a mess of ever-changing puzzles block your path.
-You’ll need to work together to move through the maze of walls and dead ends, or else you’ll fall victim to nameless horrors.
+Unfortunately, six entities and a series of ever-changing puzzles block your path.
+You’ll need to work together to move through the maze of walls and dead ends, or you’ll quickly find yourselves overwhelmed.

-Inside the Backrooms is a great depiction of the elaborate creepypasta and an entertaining multiplayer game sure to keep you and your cohorts at the edge of your gaming chair.
+Inside the Backrooms is a strong depiction of the elaborate creepypasta and an entertaining multiplayer game that’s sure to keep you and your friends on the edge of your gaming chair.

 24. Labyrinthine